 Zero-emission cranes, rather than traditional diesel cranes, move shipping containers in ports and intermodal facilities across the country, seamlessly transferring goods between ships, trucks and trains.
 The electric cranes, which reduce ambient noise and pollution, can recharge their own batteries each time they lower a load.

 Technologies like these play an important role in decreasing emissions in densely populated urban areas where intermodal rail yards are often located.
 This commitment to technology is a growing factor in freight rail’s impressive environmental record.
-Railroads move approximately one-third of all U.S. exports and 40% or more of long-distance freight volume in the United States.
+Railroads move approximately one-third of all U.S. exports and roughly 40% of long-distance freight volume (measured by ton-miles) in the United States.